 How the Electrical Components Work in Combination?

 So now, you have pretty much understood all the basic electrical components of an electric bike.
 You might wonder how these electrical components work together.
 Once you charge the e-bike, the battery retains the electric power which is then translated to mechanical power.
 Now, once you start pedaling, the speed sensors will engage the motor.
-The motor takes up the electrical energy from the battery and convert in to mechanical and assist in pedaling.
+The motor takes up the electrical energy from the battery and converts into mechanical and assist in pedaling.
 The speed is maintained by the torque sensors which makes sure the speed is within safe limits.
 The display of the electric bike shows the correct readings of battery power, speed, and much more.

 Is an electric bike worth the money?

-An electric bike is definitely worth the money you invest because this bike posses more power and cadence than ordinary bikes.
+An electric bike is definitely worth the money you invest because this bike possesses more power and cadence than ordinary bikes.
 As they come with pedal assist and motors, more power and speed are generated.
 You can still do leg exercise while cycling while experiencing thrilling speed.

 Are electric bikes expensive?